 As if it was just yesterday when my eldest daughter Maria was born.
 I can still remember the first time I saw her face at the hospital, I had mixed feelings then.
 Happy on one side, and fear on the other.
-Happy because I became a father, and fear because I don't know if I could be a good father for her.
+Happy because I became a father, and fear because I don't know if I could be a good father to her.
 I remember the time when she made her first step, it was amazing.
 And it was awesome when she spoke her first word, "Dada" - she said.

 But of course it was not all amazing, and awsome when you come to realize that this beautiful baby would start growing, and would need things like diapers, milk, clothings and would one day go to school etc. During this time I didn't have a job, I only depended on my parents for everything, (that's so typical of Filipinos, you know!), and I think it's one of the mistakes most young Filipino parents do, and never realized, getting into something without planning, or metaphorically, going to battle without a weapon.
 But God is good, He gave me a job!